STEL-Pitt-BioE/HemoLens/README.md

 HemoLens is an **open source** pressure myograph system and cardiac flow simulator for mechanical evaluation of native and tissue engineered blood vessels under static and dynamic pressures.

 Our platform offers a comprehensive, open-source pacakge for industry-standard vasculature research.
-We've achieved this all in a package costing under $500, ~1% the cost of commercial systems.
+We've achieved this all for under $500, ~1% the cost of commercial systems.

 This platform was developed at the University of Pittsburgh's Shiwarski Tissue Engineerng Laboratory (STEL).
 You can find our lab [here.](https://shiwarskilab.com/)